10 Most Dangerous Cities in Arizona in 2023 (with Pictures)

 7. Tempe, AZ

 Tempe has a fairly high poverty rate, and 1 out of every 4.7 residents of Tempe lives in poverty.
-In some neighborhoods, your chance of being a victim of crime is 1 in 7, or as low as 1 in 33 in other parts of the city.
+In some neighborhoods, your chance of being a victim of crime is 1 in 7, while it can be as low as 1 in 33 in other parts of the same city.

 8. Tucson, AZ